farmeragent/vercel-demo/README.md

-A sample demo of the OpenAI Farmer Agent assistant chat experience on vercel.
+A sample demo of the OpenAI Farmer Agent assistant chat experience on Vercel.